paulgear/cloud9debug/isPalindrome/Instructions.md

 - In Cloud9 Navigate to the bash shell
 - cd into ```isPalindrome/scripts/```
 - Execute the cleanup scripts ```./CleanUp.sh```
+(if you get permission denied - run 'chmod 777 cleanup.sh' - then try running the script again)
 - Go and do another Lab :)